Raigyo/webpack-overview/readme.md

 Webpack is a tool wherein you use a **configuration to explain** to the builder **how to load specific things**.
 You describe to Webpack how to load `*.js` files, or how it should look at `.scss` files, etc. Then, when you run it, it goes into your entry point and walks up and down your program and figures out **exactly** what it needs, in what order it needs it, and what each piece depends on.
 It will then create **bundles** — as few as possible, as optimized as possible, that you include as the scripts in your application.

-So Webpack allows you to break up and modulate Javascript.

 ## Concepts covered